khushiix08/deal-intelligence-agent/README.md

 ## ✨ What It Does

 The **Deal Intelligence Agent** equips sales teams with a persistent AI memory layer across every account in their CRM.
-By implementing a stateful **Retain-Recall Loop** using [Hindsight](https://hindsight.vectorize.io/), the agent grows smarter with every call, email, and chat session.
+By implementing a stateful **Retain-Recall Loop** using [Hindsight](https://hindsight.vectorize.io/), the agent grows smarter with every call, email, and chat session — and now includes two powerful new modules: a **Sales Simulator** for objection practice and an **Autopilot** for autonomous deal management.

 | Feature | Capabilities powered by Hindsight Memory |
 | :--- | :--- |